Grant Highlights

 Based on the success of the pilot, Ms. Hayward says she would consider including the workshop in the course again and will incorporate aspects of it into next year’s curriculum based on her teaching assignment.

-Learn more about Sharon Santillo and the “We Honor Our Ancestors” workshop.
+Learn more about Sharon Satillo and the “We Honor Our Ancestors” workshop.

 Grant Highlight: Award Winning Storyteller Len Cabral Visits Fowler